etwernerMIDS/Data_Engineering/Projects/README.md

 * [Project 2](https://github.com/etwernerMIDS/Data_Engineering/tree/master/Projects/project-2-etwernerMIDS-master)

-The main focus of Project 2 is
+The main focus of Project 2 is write

 * [Project 3](https://github.com/etwernerMIDS/Data_Engineering/tree/master/Projects/project-3-etwernerMIDS-master)

-The main focus of Project 3 is creating the entire pipeline, from data event creation to storage in HDFS.
+The main focus of Project 3 is creating the entire pipeline, from event stream creation to storage in HDFS.

 All of these projects were completed for UCB's Master of Data Science Course W205 - Data Engineering.
-These were completed using a Google Cloud Platoform Notebook Instance.
+These were completed using a Google Cloud Platform Notebook Instance.